Gokoku shrines: After WWII

+Gokoku Shrines have traditionally been supported by the Bereaved Families Association and the War Alumni Association of war dead individuals, who provided operational and financial support.
+However, as the number of bereaved families and war veterans with direct knowledge of the deceased has declined, there has been a decrease in support for Gokoku Shrines, which is expected to lead to financial difficulties.
+To address this issue, some Gokoku Shrines have established a new association to promote reverence and veneration.

+One example of a Gokoku Shrine that faced challenges is the Meguro Gokoku Shrine in Tokyo's Meguro Ward.
+The shrine was previously managed by the Meguro Gokoku Shrine Venerable Society, which was established in 1959.
+However, the staff responsible for the shrine died and the land was sold.
+An audit found the building had been destroyed, and it was subsequently demolished in May 2008.

 Controversy

 After the establishment of the Japan Self-Defense Forces, the JSDF also began to enshrine at Gokoku Shrine those JSDF officers who had died in the line of duty.
 The first time, the number of people who were killed in the war was increased to 1,000.
 However, as before World War II, both enshrinement and application for enshrinement were made without seeking the consent of the bereaved families, so the wives of fallen SDF officers who are Christians could file claims for cancellation of enshrinement and Damages on the grounds that their religious Personality rights had been violated.